Skip to main content

 The Heavenly Honeymoon

-After the wedding, Om went to Ladakh on his posting.
+After the wedding, Om was posted to Ladakh.
 Pinki remained in the village.
 He seldom visited home to be with his family.
-They have two kids.
-After retirement, he decides to spend the rest of his life with his family.
-The kids are now adults.
-The daughter got married.
-The son got married and went on a honeymoon with his wife, Radha.
-Pinky is still hesitant to Om.
-She wanted to go on a honeymoon; she expressed this to her daughter-in-law.
-Radha booked the tickets.
-The next morning, they did not wake up; instead, they embarked on their heavenly honeymoon.
+They had two children.
+After retirement, he decided to spend the rest of his life with his family.
+By then, the children were adults.
+Their daughter was married, and their son had also married and gone on his honeymoon with his wife, Radha.
+Pinki still felt distant from Om.
+She once expressed her desire to go on a honeymoon to her daughter-in-law.
+Radha booked the tickets for them.
+The next morning, they did not wake up.
+Instead, they embarked on their heavenly honeymoon together.
 Photo by cottonbro from Pexels

 The Vermilion